crosscompute/crosscompute-docs/docs/automation-framework/examples.md

 tests:
   - folder: tests/standard

-# script configuration
+# scripts configuration
-script:
+# - path to your script, relative to the script folder
+# - command to use to run your script, if path is not specified
+# - function to use to run your script, if path or command is not specified

-  # folder where your script should run
+# - folder where your script should run
+# - schedule to use to run your script, specified using extended crontab syntax
+scripts:
+  - function: run.plot
     folder: .

-  # function to use to run your script, specified using
-  # module.function syntax, relative to the script folder
-  function: run.plot

-  # schedule to use to run your script, specified using extended
-  # crontab syntax -- second-of-minute minute-of-hour
-  # hour-of-day day-of-month month-of-year day-of-week
     schedule: '* * * * * *'
 ```

 TODO: Screenshot